Ursula Rozum published Add Your Name: It's Time to Pass the NY Health Act! 2022-03-07 09:38:54 -050051 signatures

 National Women’s Liberation: "Guaranteed health care—not dependent on jobs or marriage—would be a great advance for women's equality with men.
 Additionally, feminists support the New York Health Act because it would provide much better care for us and our loved ones.
 Right now it's on family members—usually women—to pick up the pieces and fill in the care gaps created by unreliable, penny-pinching insurance companies."

-Thanks to the grassroots movement across the state, the New York Health Act has passed the Assembly four years in a row, achieved historic majority support of legislators in both the NYS Senate and Assembly in 2021, and public support has never been higher.
-We face an uphill battle against well-funded corporate opposition.
+Thanks to the grassroots movement across the state, the New York Health Act has majority support in both state Assembly and the state Senate.
+Public support has never been higher.
 For-profit private insurance companies are spending millions of lobbying dollars to kill universal healthcare legislation at the state and national level.
 They are making record profits off the suffering during a global pandemic.
 They have the money, but we have the people.
-Together, our grassroots organizing is more powerful than any amount of political bribery, and we're going to prove it!

-Sign your name below to join our movement of thousands of New Yorkers who want a healthcare system that works for everyone, not just a few.
-Sign up below to be added to our email list.
-Please also consider signing the petition to #PassNYHealth here.
+Sign your name below to join our movement of thousands of New Yorkers who want a healthcare system that works for everyone.

 Ursula Rozum wants to volunteer 2020-09-14 15:11:10 -0400

 We want to do everything we can to be stronger on the other side of this crisis than when we went into it.
-One way we can do this is by building public consensus that universal, single-payer healthcare must a central part of the recovery to the pandemic.
+One way we can do this is by building public consensus that universal, single-payer healthcare must be a central part of the recovery from the pandemic.